hdinkel/linuxcommandline/sphinx_intermediate/variables.rst

 ::

   $ MYVAR=something
+  $

-There must be no whitespace around the equal sign.
+.. note:: There must be no whitespace surrounding the equal sign!

 To create an environment
 variable, ``export`` is used.
 You can either export while assigning a value or in a